MindscapeHQ/raygun4java/README.md

 When an exception is thrown from another JSP, this page will take care of the sending.

-Note: all Java dynamic web page projects must have core-1.2.1.jar, webprovider-1.2.1.jar and gson-2.1.jar on their build path.
+Note: all Java dynamic web page projects should have core-1.2.*.jar, webprovider-1.2.*.jar and gson-2.1.jar on their classpath.

+## Documentation

+### Unique user tracking

+TODO

 ## Troubleshooting